Effective Date of Appointment: August 19, 2020 (Subject to Budgetary Approval)

 CSUN’s Commitment to You:

-CSUN is committed to achieving excellence through teaching, scholarship, learning and inclusion.
-As both an AANAPISI & HSI (Asian American and Native American Pacific Islander Serving Institution & Hispanic Serving Institution), CSUN welcomes candidates whose experience in teaching, research, or community service has prepared them to contribute to our commitment to diversity and inclusive excellence.
-Our values include a respect for all people, building partnerships with the community and the encouragement of innovation, experimentation and creativity.
+CSUN is committed to achieving excellence through teaching, scholarship, learning, and inclusion.
+Our values include a respect for all people, building partnerships with the community, and the encouragement of innovation, experimentation, and creativity.
 CSUN strives to cultivate a community in which a diverse population can learn and work in an atmosphere of civility and respect.
 CSUN is especially interested in candidates who make contributions to equity and inclusion in the pursuit of excellence for all members of the university community.

 At time of appointment, the successful candidate, if not a U.S. citizen, must have authorization from the United States Citizenship and Immigration Services (USCIS) to work in the United States.